Hardmath123/hardmath123.github.io/content/gamifiededucation.md

 curriculum.

-The inspiration for this comes from my adventures trying to teach myself computer science--often, the hardest part is to choose something to study, and to decide how much detail to study it in.
+The inspiration for this comes from my adventures trying to teach myself computer science---often, the hardest part is to choose something to study, and to decide how much detail to study it in.
 When a student is paired with a competent expert in a field, he has someone to ask for guidance.

-Again, this program would only work in certain districts--those with the resources, interested and capable students, and competent teachers.
+Again, this program would only work in certain districts---those with the resources, interested and capable students, and competent teachers.
 Almost every school has much higher priorities, bringing every student to a strong level in core subjects.
 But for those few schools with a large mass of